X-Fix/ts-poker-planning/.github/CONTRIBUTING.md

 # Contributing Guidelines

 Welcome to the project, hope you enjoy your stay.
-The guidelines below will detail what you need to know in order to be a productive contributor as well as a few standards for keeping everyone's contributions consistent
+The guidelines below will detail what you need to know in order to be a productive contributor as well as a few standards for keeping everyone's contributions consistent.

 ## Table of Contents